altuntasfatih/portfolio-tracker/README.md

 4. You can learn current value of stocks.

-5. You can get detail of your portfolio.<br>
+5. You can get detail of your portfolio.